+In some cases, your cancer may have spread from the primary melanoma to one or just a few sites, and it can be removed surgically.
+If the visible cancer can be removed entirely, then your status becomes no evidence of disease (NED).
 Once the surgery is complete, your team will determine if you are NED.
 If all of the melanoma has been surgically removed, adjuvant therapy, which is therapy provided to prevent the disease from coming back, will be offered.
 If the surgery is not successful in removing all of the tumour, the extent of cancer left will be determined.
 If more surgery is feasible, you may be offered that.
 However, most likely, at that point you will be offered medication, usually given systemically to fight the cancer.

 Currently, many studies are underway to investigate the role of medications given before surgery.
 These neoadjuvant therapies may shrink or kill the tumour and make it more operable.
-So it's worth discussing this option with your surgeon and medical oncologist.
+So it's worth discussing neoadjuvant clinical trials, if appropriate, with your surgeon and medical oncologist.